Table of Contents

 The First Way:

-You can use cloakroom tickets bought from a stationary shop.
+You can use cloakroom tickets bought from a stationery shop.
 Fold each number up and put them in some kind of container for people to pick them out of.
 A new/unused prize is normally allocated to every number ending in zero and five.
 Some tombolas only give prizes for tickets with numbers ending in zero.
 This happens especially when the prizes are good or ticket prices low.
 The prizes should have the duplicate tickets stuck on them.

 Disadvantages of this method are that there is a lot of work involved in ticketing all the prizes.
 Also, sometimes all the big prizes can be won early on, which means you are left with only cheaper prizes.
 These do not attract people to the stall as effectively.